danxexe/danxexe.github.io/unused-variables.md

 - Having a variable there, even when not used, serves as documentation for future developers reading the code.
 The value is still being passed by the caller, we are just deciding not to use it.
 - There are [documented cases](https://github.com/microsoft/TypeScript/issues/32196) of the linter / IDE integration removing an argument from places where it will definitely cause bugs, like in the middle of a function declaration.

+Another example might be an [Adapter](https://refactoring.guru/design-patterns/adapter) between an old interface and a new one where some of the arguments of the old interface do not apply to the new one.

-It's hard to come up with real examples that don't involve tests because, as mentioned, we are dealing with exceptional cases.
-What can be considered either an acceptable exception or a case of bad design will depend greatly on specific details of your codebase.
+What can be considered either an acceptable exception or a case of bad design will depend greatly on the context.
 Still, making it explicit that we are ignoring an argument should make it clear for developers reading the code that it's intentional and not a mistake.
 They might still question if there's a better solution, but at least they know it's by design.

 How do I suggest we make it explicit then?
 Well, let's look at one more case before that.